libslm/.github/profile/README.md

 ## 📁 Projects

+- [Lipslm Binary](https://github.com/lipslm/binary) - Low-level binary data manipulation library with typed primitives and bitwise operations in TypeScript.

-> Projects will be coming soon — or suddenly — or never.
+> Projects will be coming soon — or suddenly — or never.<br>That’s the fun of it.

->
-> That’s the fun of it.
+## 💬 Contact & Community

+- Issues & PRs on GitHub

+> ℹ️ As owner of this community do I not wish to disclose my personal informations.

 ## 📜 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE) unless other license are defined in each repository.

 ## 🤝 Contributing